everledger/fabkit/README.md

 ### Renew an expired certificate

 Hyperledger Fabric certificates do not last forever and they usually have an expiration date which is set by default to **1 year**.
-That means, after such period, any oepration made by a blockchain identity with an expired certificate will not work, causing possible disruptions on the system.
+That means, after such period, any operation made by a blockchain identity with an expired certificate will not work, causing possible disruptions on the system.

 The procedure to renew a certificate follows a few steps but it is not that banal, so please read these lines below very carefully and be sure you are running these commands on a machine you trust and you have access to the output log (in console should be sufficient).